24 Best Resume Cover Letter Examples (Word | PDF)

 • Main Body – It is the main body that forms the core of the letter.
 The body typically covers 2-3 paragraphs.
 It is in the main body that you indicate the contents we touched on above.

 • Action Request – Though it may seem too obvious, it is always wise to close the letter with some ‘call for action’ to the hiring manager.
-Ask him to consider calling you for an interview to discuss your credentials in finer details and possibly take up the job.
+Ask him to consider calling you for an interview to discuss your credentials in finer detail and possibly take up the job.

-• Signatures and Dates – Finish off the letter by appending your own signatures and incorporating the dates there below.
+• Signatures and Dates – Finish off the letter by appending your own signatures and incorporating the dates below.

-Basics of a Resume Cover Letter
+Basics of the Cover Letter

 The cover letter comes with different sections that are significant to any application.

-The resume cover letter also shows;
+The cover letter also shows:

 • How to tackle challenges